TheOdinProject/curriculum/foundations/installations/command_line_basics.md

 ### Additional Resources
 This section contains helpful links to other content.
 It isn't required, so consider it supplemental.

-* [The art of command line](https://github.com/jlevy/the-art-of-command-line#readme) is a complete pro-maker for beginners.
-It serves as a open source repository.
-This also has a lot of protips!
+* [The Art of Command Line](https://github.com/jlevy/the-art-of-command-line#readme) is a complete pro-maker for beginners.
+It serves as an open-source repository.
+This also has a lot of pro tips!
 * The online book [Learn Enough Command Line to Be Dangerous](https://www.learnenough.com/command-line-tutorial) is a great resource for mastering the command line.
 Chapter 1 is free and provides a good introduction to command line tools.
 The rest of the book is not free and goes into more depth than you really need at this point, but feel free to purchase and read the rest of the book if you like.
 * [ExplainShell.com](http://explainshell.com/) is a great resource for if you want to deconstruct a particularly strange shell command or learn how Bash works through guess-and-check.
 * [Unix/Linux Command Cheat Sheet](https://files.fosswire.com/2007/08/fwunixref.pdf) contains a list of important commands that you can refer to regularly as you become familiar with using Linux.
 You can print it out so you can have a physical copy with you when you're not at your computer.